acro5piano/astro-gettext/README.md

 msgstr "こんにちは！"
 ```

+**4. Load translations**

-After updating it, convert the `.po` into JSON file:
+Convert the `.po` into JSON file so that Astro can load them in runtime:

 ```sh
 npm run astro-gettext po2json --po locales/ja.po --output src/ja.json --pretty
 ```

-It willl produce a json file like this:
+It will produce a json file like this:

 ```json
 {